5 Archaeological Discoveries That Confirmed the Bible in 2025

 • Radical monotheism

-• Transcendent, holy, and loving God
+• A transcendent, holy, and loving God

 Why Was Baal So Attractive?